spbdevel/votingSystem/README.md

 Application is configured to work with H2 inmemory database.
 So no configuration needed.
 Also configuarations for PostgresSQL and HSQL can be found in applicaiton.properties.

-To populate database with initial test data run one of tests in DataTests.java like this: mvn -DskipTests=false -Dtest=DataTests#testEncode test

-After this some tables are populated and following credentials created:
+On first run database is populated with following credentials:
     admin:12345  - role ADMIN
     user1:12345  - role USER
     user2:12345  - role USER
+    frodo:12345  - no role assigned

+To populate database with initial test data run one of tests in DataTests.java like this (remember spring-boot H2 requires exclusive access to its database file):

+mvn -DskipTests=false -Dtest=DataTests#testEncode test

 To run application in Tomcat Embeded mode: